 Why Choose Pepper, Johnstone & Company

 As an independent insurance agency, we’re not locked into one carrier.
-Instead, we compare policies from over 60 top-rated insurance companies to help you find the best painting business insurance for your needs.
+Instead, we compare insurance quotes from over 60 top-rated insurance companies to help you save money and find the best painting business insurance for your needs.

 More than that, we act as your risk management partner.
-We understand how to obtain liability insurance if you're a painter and how to structure it to meet licensing and project requirements—without paying for coverage you don’t need.
+We understand how to obtain liability insurance if you’re a painter and how to structure liability insurance for painters to meet licensing and project requirements with the right insurance policy for your operations and chosen coverage limits—without paying for coverage you don’t need.
+That can include professional liability insurance, sometimes called omissions insurance, which protects painters from claims involving mistakes or oversights in their work, including legal fees, legal defense, and related financial losses.

 Frequently Asked Questions About Insurance for Painting Businesses